FishOfPitt116/MyCourseBuilder/README.md

 # PittCourseHelper
-Our Project for the 2022 SteelHacks Hackathon Competition.
+Our Project for the 2022 SteelHacks Hackathon Competition. aslkdfjlaksdf

 ## Authors
 - Caleb Tsai